-Tiger Bridging takes a look at Bridget Jones and the property market today
+Tiger Financial takes a look at Bridget Jones and the property market today

-Even through a collection of mistakes and mishaps, Bridget Jones got one thing categorically right; the flat she was in during the first film!
+Even though a collection of mistakes and mishaps, Bridget Jones got one thing categorically right; the flat she was in during the first film!

 The famous flat sits above the Globe Tavern and has increased in value by more than 240% since the film debuted in 2001.
 This is due to both London’s overheated property market as well as the location of the flat being right next to the reinvigorated Borough Market.